apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Stats
 -----------
 A table showing the results of the periodic check extension scripts that are run.
-These can be grouped by Cache Group and/or Profile.
+These can be grouped by :term:`Cache Group` and/or Profile.

 :Profile:     Name of the profile applied to the Edge-tier or Mid-tier cache server
-:Host:        'ALL' for entries grouped by cache group, or the hostname of a particular cache server
+:Host:        'ALL' for entries grouped by :term:`Cache Group`, or the hostname of a particular cache server
-:Cache Group: Name of the Cache Group to which this server belongs, or the name of the Cache Group that is grouped for entries grouped by Cache Group
+:Cache Group: Name of the :term:`Cache Group` to which this server belongs, or the name of the :term:`Cache Group` that is grouped for entries grouped by :term:`Cache Group`
 :Healthy:     True/False as determined by Traffic Monitor (See :ref:`health-proto`)
-:Status:      Status of the cache or Cache Group
+:Status:      Status of the cache or :term:`Cache Group`
-:Connections: Number of connections to this cache server or Cache Group
+:Connections: Number of connections to this cache server or :term:`Cache Group`
 :MbpsOut:     Data flow outward (toward client) in Megabits per second

 Services